talk-flow/public-usecase/eng/image-pdf-recognition.md

   }
   ```
 - **Note**: `"upload-1760933409277_77_50"` is an example uploadKey value returned from the previous step.
 In actual calls, replace it with the real uploadKey value returned from Step 10
+- **Parameter Note**: The `"rawParam": "test"` in `replacementParams` is only for demonstration purposes.
+Passing this value has no actual meaning.
+If the system requires parameters to be passed, you can use this method to pass them
 - Expected return result:
   ```json
   {